Disclosure of Fees and Assessments

 - For pledges processed on or before June 30, 2017, pledge payments will not be assessed the advancement fee.

 Annually, a 1.5% Advancement Assessment is charged to the WSU Foundation Endowment.
 This assessment is paid out quarterly and is calculated based on the 36-month rolling average of the Endowment’s market value.

 There are other costs associated with the Endowment such as investment management assessments, custodial costs, and consulting expenses.
 The WSU Foundation contracts with Mercer LLC for investment consultant services.
 Note: All performance figures of the WSU Foundation Endowment are net of expenses.

-A 5% advancement fee (described above) will be assessed on all estate gifts upon receipt.
+A 5% advancement fee (described above) will be assessed on all testamentary and matured planned gift distributions upon receipt.

 MANAGEMENT AND ADMINISTRATION ASSESSMENT